colinmeinke/points/README.md

 const newShape = cubify( shape );
 ```

-Takes an existing shape array as the only argument, and
+Takes an existing shape array as the only argument, or an
-converts any arc or quadratic bezier points to cubic bezier
+array of shape arrays, and converts any arc or quadratic
+bezier points to cubic bezier points.

-points.
-Returns a new shape array.
+Returns a new shape array or an array of shape arrays,
+depending on input.

 ### moveIndex